JepoySanity/VJS-loan-calculator/README.md

-## Loan Calculator
+# Loan Calculator 🧮💲💸💰
-## a simple loan calculator using HTML, Bootstrap and Vanilla Javascript
+## a simple loan calculator using HTML, Bootstrap5 and Vanilla Javascript 👍